 Filming Vanquish was super cool, I mean, Morgan is an acting legend!
 We filmed in Biloxi, Mississippi.
 We were one of the first movies out post-pandemic, so many challenges with COVID at the time.
 Plus, dealing with a hurricane.
 Being in the South and the humidity, I got bit by a lot of bugs.
 At some point, I had 36 bug bites.
 Lily was interesting because, unlike me, she is very sick and introverted.
 I had to work on delivering so much of her inner feelings in that way.
 But she is also just a kid who wants to be a kid and have fun but happens to be the daughter of a hired hit-woman, played by Ruby Rose.
 Morgan was so calm on and off the set.
 I learned from him to stay centred no matter the chaos around.
 Director George Gallo, who is just awesome, described all three characters as broken in some way leaning on each other to find their place in a dysfunctional way.

-What are some of your favorite memories from working on Vanquish, which has seen you be nominated at this year’s Young Artist Awards for Best Performance in a Feature Film: Supporting Young Artist?
+What are some of your favourite memories from working on Vanquish, which has seen you be nominated at this year’s Young Artist Awards for Best Performance in a Feature Film: Supporting Young Artist?

 I loved being around Morgan and George, I learned a lot from such talented humans.
 It was a night movie so all were night shoots.
 I’m a night owl so that was fun for me.
 One night after I wrapped, me and my mom went to visit the 2nd unit and I got to see all these cool stunts.
 In the movie, Ruby rides this insane motorcycle, so her stunt double showed me some cool tricks.
 I even got to call “Action” on one of the scenes.